Do I Need an Attorney If I am Injured In a Car Accident?

 When you have been involved of an accident, you have plenty to worry about and your case should not be one of them.
-As soon as you retain Jones Law Group for your personal injury case, you can expect:
+As soon as you retain Jones Law Group for your personal injury case, you can expect that we will:

-- We will collect all of your medical records and bills
+- collect all of your medical records and bills

-- We will conduct our own investigation and take pictures of the scene and vehicles
+- conduct our own investigation and take pictures of the scene and vehicles

-- We will perform background and asset searches on the Defendant
+- perform background and asset searches on the Defendant

-- We will deal with the insurance companies on your behalf
+- deal with the insurance companies on your behalf

-- We will file a lawsuit on your behalf, if necessary
+- file a lawsuit on your behalf, if necessary

-- We will retain experts to assist with and testify at trial
+- retain experts to assist with and testify at trial

-- We will depose all necessary witnesses in anticipation of trial
+- depose all necessary witnesses in anticipation of trial

-- We will always communicate you and keep you up to date with your case.
+- communicate with you and keep you up-to-date with your case.

 Don’t attempt to take on an insurance company after you or a loved one has sustained an accident injury.
 You run the risk of severely impacting your ability of recovering the compensation to which you are entitled.
 From collecting your medical records, to conducting our own investigation, Jones Law Group will be there for you every step of the way.